 The PA Chamber supports federal immigration policies that serve as a catalyst to enhance U.S.- based companies’ international competitiveness and will help provide an adequate and predictable workforce.
-This includes expanding and improving administration of the programs that provide employer-sponsored green cards and temporary work visas made available annually for high- and lesser-skilled workers.
-Immigration policies should specifically reflect the value of facilitating legal work status for foreign nationals with advanced degrees and/or an expertise in a STEM field as well as workers in industries with a high demand for labor, like agriculture.
+This includes expanding and improving administration of the programs that provide employer-sponsored green cards and temporary work visas made available annually for appropriately skilled workers.
+Immigration policies should specifically reflect the value of facilitating legal work status for foreign nationals with advanced degrees and/or an expertise in the so-called STEM (Science, Technology, Engineering and Mathematics) fields as well as workers in industries with a high demand for labor, like agriculture.
 The PA Chamber supports increasing the ability of highly qualified foreign students to attend American institutions of higher education and to remain in the United States following receipt of their degrees.
-The PA Chamber opposes efforts by state or local communities to regulate immigration through employment, licensing or other restrictions on employers that might conflict with federal immigration policy.
+The PA Chamber opposes immigration policies that call or allow for unduly punitive actions against employers, including state or local measures that conflict with or go beyond federal immigration policy.

-- only require businesses to verify new hires in a direct employer-employee relationship; and
+- Only require businesses to verify new hires in a direct employer-employee relationship;